HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authorization/users_and_groups/custom_login_portlet.md

     You can find these two .jar files in the `<portalserver>\base\wp.auth.base\shared\app and <portalserver>\base\wp.auth.cmd\shared\app` directories in your HCL DX installation.

-2. The first portlet service is `com.ibm.portal.portlet.service.login.LoginService`.
+2. Access the first portlet service `com.ibm.portal.portlet.service.login.LoginService`.
 To access this service, add code similar to the following:

     ```
     PortletServiceHome psh;